STAGES OF CAPITALIST-IMPERIALISM

 STEEL — World Production Of

 Steel is one of the most important products in the world economy.
-China is by far the world’s largest producer, accounting for 46% of total world production.
+China is by far the world’s largest producer, accounting for 56.7% of total world production in 2020.
+In that year China produced more than 10 times as much steel as the second largest producer, India, and about 15 times as much as the United States.
 (See chart at the right.)

 STEVENSON, Charles Leslie (1908-1979)